-One of the most accurate methods for calculating this is Failure Mode and Effects Analysis (FMEA).
-FMEA is a product/process reliability analysis tool used to identify failure affecting a system, prioritize corrective action, and limit the effects of failure.
+One of the most accurate methods for calculating this is Failure Mode and Effects Analysis.
+FMEA is a product/process reliability analysis tool used to identify failure affecting a system, prioritize corrective action, and limit failure.
 It is used to identify failure modes and estimate the risk of each mode.
-Failure “modes” are the different events or ways in which an asset can fail.
+Failure modes are the different events or ways in which an asset can fail.

 FMEA is a very detailed and thorough process that involves several worksheets and calculations but in summary, it functions like this:

 - Identify the assets and list their normal functions.